sw704e21/dmiai/racing-game/README.md

 ## Evaluation
 You'll be rewarded based on how far your model drives your car without crashing into obstacles.
 We will run the game for a fixed amount of game ticks and based on how far and how long your car survive, you will be granted points.

+Notice that you can only submit once!
+We encourage you to test your code and API before you submit your final model.
+You can find the documentation of your API where you can try out your model and verify the prediction.
+The documentation is by default found at `0.0.0.0:4242/docs`, and then find the prediction endpoint for the use case.

 After evaluation, your final score will be provided.
 This score can be seen on the <a href="https://amboltio.github.io/DM-i-AI-client/#/leaderboard">leaderboard</a> within a few minutes.

 ## Getting started using Emily